 Because of the 2013-14 decline in work-based learning experiences shown in Table 1, in 2014-15 the OCTE continued to place a primary focus on technical assistance by region emphasizing the importance that each student be provided the opportunity to participate in a work-based learning experience prior to high school graduation.
 Each RWLC was provided a revised State Work-Based Learning Manual and implementation guidelines along with direct guidance and training from the OCTE.
 This initiative was intended to support job functions of school counselors, especially in districts without a designated career specialist or work-based learning coordinator.
-Statewide workshops were conducted with over 1,900 school counselors, career specialists, and work-based learning coordinators.
+Statewide workshops were implemented and have continued with over 1,900 school counselors, career specialists, and work-based learning coordinators attending yearly.
 Efforts in 2014-15, including the provision of specific professional development, were successful as demonstrated by a significant rise in number of work-based learning experiences reported.
 The total jumped from 82,950 to 103,251, showing an overall increase of 20,301 experiences provided.
 In 2014-15, almost every category demonstrates an increase, with virtual shadowing showing an increase of 10,542 experiences from the 2013-14 year.
-Continued increases in 2015-16 and 2016-17 show that training and professional development provided by each RWLC, as well as ongoing support of district data entry related to work-based learning experiences, are making a positive difference with 2016-17 reporting the highest numbers ever reported for work-based learning experiences.
-Work-based learning experiences provided.
-Between the decline in 2013-14 and the 2016-17 school year, the state has experienced an overall increase of 36,386 work-based learning experiences (43.9 percent).
+Continued increases in 2015-16 thru 2017-18 show that training and professional development provided by each RWLC, as well as ongoing support of district data entry related to work-based learning experiences, are making a positive difference with 2017-18 reporting the highest numbers ever reported for work-based learning experiences.
+Work-based learning experiences increased from 119,336 to 122,468 showing an overall impact of 3,132 additional experiences provided.
+Between the decline in 2013-14 and the 2017-18 school year, the state has experienced an overall increase of 39,518 work-based learning experiences (47.6 percent).